-34These estimates are derived using the following data and assumptions (complete descriptions are available from the authors upon request).
-The amount of rice reserves is a sum of (1) rice stockpiles in the shogunate domain (bakuryo shirozume-mai), (2) the shougnate- funded portion of village granaries (gokura), and (3) the city granaries (machikaisho) in Edo and Osaka funded primarily by the shogunate.
+52These estimates are derived using the following data and assumptions.
+The amount of rice reserves is a sum of (1) rice stockpiles in the shogunate domain (bakuryo shirozume-mai), (2) the shogunate-funded portion of village granaries (gokura), and (3) the city granaries (machikaisho) in Edo and Osaka funded primarily by the shogunate.
 Data for 1751 are based on Yanagitani (1985) and Iijima (2004).
 Data for 1843 are drawn from historical record, Zenkoku Chokoku Aridaka, reproduced in Eto (1970), and from Yoshida (1991).
-Data for 1861 comes from the historical document, Okinginkome Aridaka Kakitsuke, reproduced in Ohno (2008), as well as from Yoshida (1991) and Iijima (2004).
+Data for 1861 are drawn from the historical document, Okinginkome Aridaka Kakitsuke, reproduced in Ohno (2008), as well as from Yoshida (1991) and Iijima (2004).
 To produce lower bound estimates, we assume that the rice reserves in the shogunate domain served not only the shogunate domain, but also the fiefs of his vassals (hatamoto).
 We further assume that the population of the shogunate domain and vassal territories made up 25% of the total population in Japan.
 Granaries were held in the form of husked rice (kome) as well as unhusked rice (momi), grains, and cash.
 We only include rice in our estimates to be conservative and use the standard rate of 0.5 to convert unhusked rice into husked rice.